FactoryTalk-Optix/NestedPlaceholders/README.md

 # Nested Placeholders

-Demonstrates how to nest placehodlers in Advanced DynamicLinks
+Demonstrates how to nest placeholders in Advanced DynamicLinks